okeshawarz/prospectus/draft5.md

 how do urban agglomerative effects interact with rents?).
 After that, I will develop these into a formal theoretical presentation.

+## Literature Review: Capitalist Urbanism, Capitalists on Urbanism

 # On Growth and Housing in San Francisco

+## Research Questions

+1. What are the structural features of the historical periods of expansion in San Francisco during the Post-WWII Era?

+2. How did these economic expansions show up in the distribution of wages, profits, and rents?

+3. From the perspective of growth in rents and the housing crisis, is the most recent period different of expansion different than previous eras?
+If so, what are the features driving the difference?

 ## Abstract